-/etc/nologin If this file exists, non-root logins are disabled.
-Typically it is created when the system is shutting down. /etc/nsswitch.conf Name service switch configuration file. /etc/passwd The user database with fields giving the username, real name, home directory, encrypted password and other information about each user. /etc/printcap A configuration file for printers. /etc/profile, /etc/cshlogin, /etc/csh/cshrc Files executed at login or startup time by the Bourne or C shells.
+/etc/passwd The user database with fields giving the username, real name, home directory, encrypted password and other information about each user. /etc/printcap A configuration file for printers. /etc/profile, /etc/cshlogin, /etc/csh/cshrc Files executed at login or startup time by the Bourne or C shells.
 These allow the system administrator to set global defaults for all users. /etc/protocols Describes DARPA internet protocols available from the TCP/IP subsystem.
 Maps protocol ID numbers to protocol names. /etc/rc or /etc/rc.d or /etc/rc?.d Scripts or directories of scripts to run at startup or when changing run level.

-Configuring networking basics of TCP/IP networking and Routing Connecting to the Internet based on an application used for military purposes and was defined in its present form in an RFC in 1981.
+Configuring networking basics of TCP/IP networking and Routing Connecting to the Internet

+Linux and other Unix operating systems use the TCP/IP protocol.
+It is not a single network protocol, but a family of network protocols that offer various services.
+TCP/IP was developed based on an application used for military purposes and was defined in its present form in an RFC in 1981.
 RFC stands for Request for Comments.
 They are documents that describe various Internet protocols and implementation procedures for the operating system and its applications.
 Since then, the TCP/IP protocol has been refined, but the basic protocol has remained virtually unchanged.